 If you fancy swotting up with more tips to help you stay safe with your family this summer, you can download Need2Know ebooks Travelling with children: a parent’s guide and Skin Cancer and Sun Safety: The Essential Guide for £3.99 each and get many more handy tips for enjoying the holidays safely.

 Disclosure: I received some but not all of these products free-of-charge for the purposes of this review.
-I am also a Sterimar Baby ambassador, which involves a fee.
+I was a Sterimar Baby ambassador.
 No other payments were received.
 All posts are 100% honest.